vikashask/MEAN-Interview-Question/NodeJs/advanced-concepts.md

 ## Buffers

-### 1. What are Buffers in Node.js and when should you use them?
+### What are Buffers in Node.js and when should you use them?

 Buffers are used to handle binary data in Node.js.
 They represent a fixed-length sequence of bytes and are particularly useful when dealing with:

 - File system operations
 - Network protocols
 - Binary data manipulation

+Example:

 ```javascript
 // Creating buffers